sque/nsts/PROTOCOL.md

 A message containing information about the status of test.

-2.5 "PREPARETEST"
+2.5 "INSTANTIATEPROFILE"
 ---------------------------------
 PARAMS = {
-	"test_id"		// (string) unique name of the test "direction"		// (enum) = { "receive", "send" }
+	"profile_id"	// (string) unique identifier of the profile "direction"		// (enum) = { "receive", "send" }
+	"options"		// (object) profile parameters
 	"execution_id"	// (string) unique id of execution context }
 Requests the other end to prepare a test for execution.
 An OK reply is expected.

-2.6 "TESTFINISHED"
+2.6 "EXECUTIONFINISHED"
 ---------------------------------
 PARAMS = {
 	"execution_id"	// (string) unique id of execution context }
-Announce that test has finished.
+Announce that profile execution has finished.

 2.7 "__XXXXX_YYYYY"
 ---------------------------------